 Moreover, the steam from the tea opens up your sinuses!

-Although this article is centered around flu/cold season, these foods and drinks are great to consume on a year-round basis.
-Try them out during this upcoming season, and let me know how they work for you!
+Although this article is centered around flu and cold season, these foods and drinks are great to consume on a year-round basis.
+Try them out during this upcoming season!

 Don’t forget to pair your healthy diet with regular exercise — go PRO today to get started.